civicrm/civicrm-user-guide/docs/contributions/manual-entry-of-contributions.md

     file.
 If a contact matches these three fields, the contribution will be assigned to it.

+### Things to remember

-Remember, CSV files must be less than 2MB in size.
+CSV files must be less than 2MB in size.
 If the file size exceeds this, create multiple CSV files and distribute the data between them.